web3privacy/docs/docs/membership/index.md

 For all privacy enthusiasts, as well as projects and companies, we offer a simple and straightforward way for you to support us financially and become an integral part of our community with many benefits.

-### We respect the privacy of our members

-Membership is essentially **anonymous** and the **list of members is confidential** - we do not require or collect any personal information about our members unless they explicitly declare that they want to be listed publicly.

-We only need one verifiable identifier, which can be an email or cryptocurrency address (private key), which is used to prove your membership.

 ## Personal membership

 Membership for individuals is for all independent privacy advocates, developers or just curious people.